 To qualify for family reunification, you have to meet several criteria:

-Should you have any other questions on this matter, contact the Association of Binational Families and Partnerships in Frankfurt am Main.
+If you have any other questions on this, you may contact the Association of Binational Families and Partnerships in Frankfurt am Main.